 review:

 summary: RGD ISO annotation for positive regulation of cytokinesis.
-This is unexpected
+This conflicts with the

 core_functions: